Scotland | Scottish Highlands | Family

 Arrival & Departure

-- Hiking: Easy to moderate, there are two main hikes, which cover up to five miles with 850 feet of elevation gain.
-Hikes are on reasonable trails but some have muddy or rocky sections.
+Hiking: Easy to moderate treks, up to 2 miles and 300 feet of elevation gain.
+Hikes are on well-kept trails but some have muddy or rocky sections.
 They are suitable for families with a reasonable fitness.

-- Boating: Leisurely cruise on Loch Ness – enjoy the ride!
+Boating: Fast-paced Zodiac on Loch Ness and the Moray Firth – enjoy the ride!

 The hallmark of an Austin Adventures vacation is our exceptional dining.
 Meals are included as indicated in the daily itinerary.
-(B = Breakfast, L = Lunch, D = Dinner).
+(B = Breakfast, L = Lunch).
 Alcoholic beverages and related gratuities are not included in the trip price.

 - Double occupancy rooms with private baths.

-- Meals as indicated by daily detailed itinerary (B = Breakfast, L = Lunch, D = Dinner).
+- Meals as listed in detailed itinerary (B = Breakfast, L = Lunch).

 - Vehicle support and land transportation during the trip.